andreimatei/dotfiles/README.md

 For `Ctrl+D`, which normally boomarks the page, dealing with the like with `Ctrl+Shift+C` didn't work.
 But this works - https://stackoverflow.com/a/49726633.

-To enable touchpad gestures for back/forth, I did this: https://www.reddit.com/r/gnome/comments/td8irt/touchpad_gestures_in_chromechromium/
+To enable touchpad gestures for back/forth, I did this: https://www.reddit.com/r/gnome/comments/td8irt/touchpad_gestures_in_chromechromium/ .
+Editing the desktop file seems to need a logout for it to kick in.
+Also notice that there's multiple `Exec` lines in that file.

 # Framework laptop